UoA-eResearch/tidy-data/episodes/05-exporting-data.md

 #### Special characters

 .CSV files saved with UTF-8 encoding should display special characters, such as Chinese Characters.
 However, by default Microsoft Excel uses ANSI encoding which causes many special characters to display incorrectly.
-To import such a .CSV file, in Excel navigate to the Data tab > From Text/CSV > select the file and then in the import wizard select 65001 Unicode (UTF-8) from the Encoding dropdown.
+To import a .CSV file containing special characters, in Excel navigate to the Data tab > From Text/CSV > select the file and then in the import wizard select 65001 Unicode (UTF-8) from the Encoding dropdown.

 :::::::::::::::::::::::::::::::::::::::: keypoints